galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/automating-overview.md

 The parent project describes the test project, its dependencies and the OBR required to run the test.
 When the parent project is compiled, an OSGi Bundle and OBR object are generated and these artifacts can be deployed on a Maven repository.

 ### Next steps
+Use the example in the [Running a test in automation](running-automation) documentation to guide you through the process of setting up a parent project and run a test in automation inside Eclipse.
-Use the example in the [Running a test in automation](/docs/ecosystem/automating) documentation to guide you through the process of setting up a parent project and run a test in automation outside of an IDE.
+Use the example in the [Running a test in automation](../writing-own-tests/setting-up-galasa-project) documentation to guide you through the process of setting up a parent project and run a test in automation outside an IDE.